 This clause describes the security requirements and the security procedures that are specifically for 5G ProSe UE-to-UE Relay Communication defined in TS 23.304 [2].

 The security requirements for 5G ProSe Layer-3 UE-to-UE Relay and 5G ProSe Layer-2 UE-to-UE Relay are defined in clause 6.6.2.
 The security procedures for 5G ProSe L3 UE-to-UE Relay and 5G ProSe Layer-2 UE-to-UE Relay are defined in clause 6.6.3 and clause 6.6.4 respectively.
+The security requirements and security procedures for 5G ProSe Multi-hop Layer-3 UE-to-UE Relay are defined in clause 6.6.5.

 6.6.2 Security requirements